Dharma Studies / Seminary

 Dharma Studies / Seminary Program classes are intended to create and maintain a shared body of knowledge and understanding about Dharma and Soto Zen within the sangha.
 Classes may be taken for formal Seminary Program credit toward graduation, or for personal enrichment without concern for credit.
 In either case, Dharma Studies / Seminary Program classes are intended for senior practitioners with an understanding of fundamental Buddhist and Soto Zen concepts and vocabulary.

 Dharma studies classes are in-depth explorations of Dharma available to members of Dharma Rain for personal enrichment.
 Students may choose to audit the material by attending classes and reading, or do the class assignment for their own experience.
-Tuition is $50 per class series.
+Tuition is less than for seminary credit.

 The Seminary Program is for the training of members who expect to move into leadership and instructor roles.
 These students must apply and meet the criteria listed below.
 Their class work will be subject to a higher level of observation and review, with a focus on their ability to integrate and express the material.
 Tuition will likely be raised from past amounts by the Board for the 2017-2017 academic year.